When words are both kind and true, they can change our world. —Buddha

 “We can’t solve problems by using the same kind of thinking we used when we created them.” —Einstein

 It is challenging being a human!
-Regardless of who you are, your religious views, your gender, your income—suffering, confusion and heartache are part of life.
+Regardless of who you are, your gender, your income—suffering, confusion and heartache are part of life.
 However, counselling can turn these difficulties into opportunities for growth, healing, and transformation.

-Cognitive Behavioural Therapy is a natural complement to mindfulness practice.
+Cognitive Behavioural Therapy is a natural complement to mindfulness.
 While mindfulness cultivates a non-reactive awareness of thoughts and emotions, Cognitive behavioural therapy addresses the content of our thoughts.
-It is often, our distorted thinking that creates suffering.
-When we can change our thinking pattern, we change our perception of ourselves and the world.
+It is our distorted thinking that creates suffering.
+When we can change our thinking pattern, we change our perception of ourselves, our lives and the world.

 I am fascinated by the body and it’s inherent wisdom.
+I’ve been studying somatic work for years.
+Somatic work is extremely effective in dealing with trauma, regulating the nervous system and accessing realms of deep knowing.
 I have been teaching Yoga since 2001.
-I am highly skilled at observing the body and what it is expressing.
+I am highly skilled at observing body language.
 As a Yoga therapist I use simple yogic practices to help manage anxiety and stress.
-I’ve also been studying somatic work for years.
-Somatic work is extremely effective in dealing with trauma, regulating the nervous system and accessing other realms of deep knowing.

 For individuals wishing to transition gender, I provide hormone readiness assessments.

 It’s important to choose a counsellor that you feel comfortable with and trust.
-I offer a free 30-minute initial consultation.
+I offer a free 20-minute initial consultation.

-FEES: My fee is $120/hour for individual counselling and $150/hour for couples (fees include 5% GST).
+FEES: My fee is $130/hour for individual counselling and $160/hour for couples (fees include 5% GST).
 There are a limited number of sliding scale spots for those in financial need.

 “Everybody is a genius.
 But if you judge a fish on its ability to climb a tree, it will spend its whole life believing that it is stupid.” —Einstein